Jan Trefulka: Biography

-Trefulka was born in Brno, Czech Republic, where he also died.
+Trefulka was born in Brno, Czechoslovakia, where he also died.
 He attended school with Milan Kundera and the pair remained lifelong friends.

-Critical of the communist regime, in 1950 he was expelled from the Czechoslovakian Communist Party for "anti-party activities" along with Kundera.
+Critical of the communist regime, in 1950 he was expelled from the Communist Party of Czechoslovakia for "anti-party activities" along with Kundera.
 At the same time he was expelled from Charles University in Prague where he was studying literature and aesthetics.
 Trefulka wrote about his run-in with the communist party in his first novella Pršelo jim štestí (Happiness Rained on Them, 1962).
-Trefulka was involved with Samizdat - the publishing and distributing of censored literature under communist rule, and was a signatory of Charter 77.
+Trefulka was involved with Samizdat – the publishing and distributing of censored literature under communist rule, and was a signatory of Charter 77.

 Trefulka found it difficult to find work in the country after the Soviet invasion of Czechoslovakia in 1968.
 He spent time unemployed and working as a manual labourer.

 After the Velvet Revolution and the downfall of the communist regime in 1989, he became more active in public life, becoming president of the Association of Moravian-Silesian Writers and a member of the first Czech Television Council.